NilavPatel/np-ui-data-grid-package/projects/np-ui-data-grid/README.md

 13. [enableStateStoring]=true/false
     enable state storing or not, default is false. if state storing is enabled then only controls are visible for state storing.

+14. [noDataMessage] : string
+    Message will be displayed if no data found for data grid.
+    Default value is "No Data Found."
 ````

 ## Apis